-- 1. Completed application form; - 2.
-Official transcripts from each college, university, professional school attended; - 3.
-A personal essay apprising the Admissions Committee of reasons for considering theological education, of formative influences in making this decision, of vocational objectives, and of ways in which the Divinity School's resources can prepare the applicant to meet those stated objectives; - 4.
-Three letters of recommendation, two of which should address academic potential; - 5.
-A nonrefundable \$50 application fee.
+- 1. Completed application form. - 2.
+Official transcripts from each college, university, professional school attended. - 3.
+A personal essay apprising the Admissions Committee of reasons for considering theological education, of formative influences in making this decision, of vocational objectives, and of ways in which the Divinity School's resources can prepare the applicant to meet those stated objectives. - 4.
+A writing sample of approximately five pages that illustrates the applicant's ability to analyze and argue on a particular subject of his or her choice (a portion of a senior thesis or term paper is acceptable). - 5.
+Three letters of recommendation, two of which should address academic potential. - 6.
+A nonrefundable \$75 application fee.

 The Admissions Committee welcomes, but does not require, personal interviews and visits to the School when classes are in session.
-Graduate Record Exam (GRE) scores are not required.
-However, applicants who plan to continue for doctoral study or who choose to submit the GRE scores as further evidence of their academic potential may have these scores included in their admission file.
-For information on the GRE and testing dates, please write to the Graduate Record Examination, Educational Testing Service, PO Box 6000, Princeton NJ 08541-6000; or visit their Web site at www.gre.org/.
+Graduate Record Exam (GRE) scores, while not required, may be considered in an application if applicants wish to submit them.
+Applicants who plan to continue for doctoral study or who choose to submit the GRE scores as further evidence of their academic potential are encouraged to have these scores included in their admission file.
+For information on the GRE and testing dates, please write to the Graduate Record Examination, Educational Testing Service, PO Box 6000, Princeton nj 08541-6000; or visit their Web site at www.gre.org/.